 An RSV cough lasts four to six weeks

 My kids are FINALLY free of that nasty cough, but my husband and my mom are still coughing.
 This virus affected our entire family before Thanksgiving.
 It’s now mid-January.

 For medical professionals to consider it “RSV Season”, five percent of patients must test positive for RSV.
 So far this winter, 49 percent of patients tested positive.
 I’m not sure if medical professionals or the CDC will call that an epidemic, but they should.

 Hand washing is great, but isolation is best

 If you have kids and plan to come in contact with a newborn…just stay away!
 Children are carriers of the virus, and while it may be a slight cough for a five-year-old, it could be deadly for an infant.

 While there’s no scientific evidence to support this, researchers at Nationwide Children’s Hospital tell me that when the weather warms up and rain sweeps through, RSV is on the rise.

-I’ve cancelled play dates and seek out a babysitter if anyone shows a sign of a sniffle.
-Our family cancelled two vacations because of this virus.
+I’ve canceled play dates and seek out a babysitter if anyone shows a sign of a sniffle.
+Our family canceled two vacations because of this virus.
 People may think I’m crazy, but better smart than sorry.